Moodkiller/SendTo-rclone-GDrive/README.md

 2. Open the run dialogue box (Winkey+R) and type `shell:sendto` followed by the Enter key.
 3. Copy and paste a **short-cut** to the file in the SendTo folder.
 4. **NB** Right-click the newly created shortcut, click `Properties` and make sure the `Start in:` field is empty (clear what's in there if it isn't).
-5. For aesthetics, click on the `Change Icon...` button and find the included icon from this repo (optional).
+5. For aesthetics, click on the `Change Icon...` button and browse for the included icon from this repo (optional).
+Click `Ok`.
-6. Click Ok.
+6. Click `Ok` to close the properties window.
 7. Rename the created shortcut from `rclone-GDrive.bat - Shortcut` to `rclone-GDrive` or to your personal preference (optional).